kv-o/websys/README.md

 # Websys
-A web-based app suite with a Go backend for interactting with the underlying system.
+A web-based app suite with a Go backend for interacting with the underlying system.

 ## Description